prezet/prezet-web/prezet/content/configuration.md

     |--------------------------------------------------------------------------
     |
     | Configure how image tags are handled when converting from markdown.
+    |
-    | 'widths' defines the various widths for responsive images,
+    | 'widths' defines the various widths for responsive images.
-    | while 'sizes' indicates the sizes attribute.
+    | 'sizes' indicates the sizes attribute for responsive images.
-    | Set 'zoomable' to true to enable Alpine-driven zoom on click.
+    | 'zoomable' determines if images are zoomable.
     */

     'image' => [